Eurexpo

 Eurexpo is a convention center and exhibition hall in the commune of Chassieu, south-east of Lyon.
 It is the site of the annual Foire de Lyon.

 Description

 Built in 1984, the 110 ha site includes 13,000 parking spaces, a total exhibition space of 130000 m² made up of thirteen exhibition halls ranging from 2000 m² to 12000 m², and an outdoor exhibition area of 51000 m².
 Eurexpo also houses seven restaurants and seven bars.

 Events and exhibitions

 The center hosts annual exhibitions including the Foire de Lyon, the Salon Equita' de Lyon, the Salon Primevère, and the Salon Europack Euromanut.
+It will host figure skating, short track speed skating and curling at the 2030 Winter Olympics as well as para ice hockey and wheelchair curling at the 2030 Winter Paralympics in the French Alps.